BMW Car Wash Overview

 BMW alloy Wheel Cleaner

-Most guides on how to clean BMW Alloy wheels are longer and more convoluted then they need to be.
+Most guides on how to clean BMW Alloy wheels are longer and more convoluted than they need to be.
 We’ve simplified it for you.
 First, find yourself a quality wheel cleaner and wax.
-Because BMW’s wheels are clear coated just like the paint, you can use the same wax interchangeably.
+Because BMW’s wheels are clear-coated just like the paint, you can use the same wax interchangeably.
 There are a bunch out there that do the job well.
 We’ve listed our favorites below – We recommend using wheel cleaners that come in spray form, as well as specialized wheel brushes that will get into those hard-to-reach places.

 How to clean BMW alloy wheels the Right Way